 The Office of Disability Services is happy to welcome you to our website.
-We provide services for students with disabilities at Texas State University and at the Texas State University Round Rock Campus (RRC).
+We provide services for students with disabilities at Texas State University campus in San Marcos and at the Texas State University Round Rock Campus (RRC).

 Academic Testing for Students with Disabilities (ATSD) administers ALL academic tests with approved testing accommodations to students who are registered with the Office of Disability Services (ODS).
 The ATSD Testing System in an online system for students to request to take an academic test.
 If you would like more information about ATSD, please visit their website.

 The ADA Coordinator is available to meet with any employee with a disability who plans to make a request for accommodations in order to assist the employee to explore accommodation options.
 All requests for workplace accommodations are reviewed on a case by case bases and the documentation guidelines are implemented at the discretion of the ADA Coordinator; Dr. Sherri Benn, Assistant Vice President for Student Affairs & Director of Student Diversity & Inclusion, ADA Coordinator.
 For more information please visit ADA Workplace Accommodations